-The Legacy of DreamsRapid Fire Demon Hunter first became a real build in season 17, when two of its key items, Wojahnni Assaulter and Sin Seekers, received tremendous buffs.
-With none of Demon Hunter sets working particularly well (if at all) with Rapid Fire, the Legacy of Nightmares set (and similar effects) was a natural choice for this build.
-Natalya's Vengeance version of this build also exists, but it requires at least 8000 Paragon to survive.
-Season 22 lowers that requirement to a more reasonable 3.5k Paragon with an extra cube slot.
+The Legacy of DreamsRapid Fire Demon Hunter first became a real build in Season 17, when two of its key items, Wojahnni Assaulter and Sin Seekers, received tremendous buffs.
+With none of Demon Hunter sets working particularly well (if at all) with Rapid Fire, the Legacy of Nightmares set was a natural choice for this build.
+Natalya's Vengeanceversion of this build also exists, but it really shines only at extremely high Paragon (8,000+).

-The build was so powerful that it immediately claimed the top spot on solo Demon Hunter leaderboards, destroying the fragile balance we had after season 12 and season 16 balance patches.
+The build was so powerful that it immediately claimed the top spot on solo Demon Hunter leaderboards, destroying the fragile balance we had after Season 12 and Season 16 patches.
 Instead of 4 different builds (Impale, UE MS, N6M4, and M6 CA) performing within 3 tiers of each other, we suddenly had only one undisputed top dog.
 And let me tell you, that wasn't a pretty dog.
 Not by a long shot.

 Embodiment of the Marauder is the DH set designed about Sentries, but you actually need to combine it with another set in N6M4 build to get a Sentry-based playstyle.
 LoD Rapid Fire however, goes a step further than that.
 It is the ultimate Sentry build: you become the Sentry.